Hongluo Temple

 History

-Red Snail Temple/ Daming Temple has been the most important Buddhist temple in northern China for the past 10 centuries, as the temple has served not only as a traditional Buddhist place of worship, but also as a monastic center for the education of Buddhist monks and abbots throughout northern China, and indeed, monks and abbots have arrived from Japan and from locations farther afield in order to study at Hongluo Temple.
+Red Snail Temple/ Daming Temple has been the most important Buddhist temple in northern China for the past 10 centuries, as the temple has served not only as a traditional Buddhist place of worship, but also as a monastic center for the education of Buddhist monks and abbots throughout northern China, and indeed, monks and abbots have arrived from Japan and locations farther afield to study at Hongluo Temple.
 The temple houses an account of its thirteen founders in a book entitled Nian Song Yi Gui.
 Hongluo Temple is also the natal temple of the renowned monk, Jinghua Qigong, founder of the qigong meditation method (to learn more about qigong, click here).
-Given its location on the outskirts of the nation's capital, Hongluo Temple was also frequented by Chinese emperors down through the country's history.
+Given its location on the outskirts of the nation's capital, Hongluo Temple was also frequented by Chinese emperors throughout the country's history.

 Surroundings

 To the north of the temple lies Hongluo Mountain and to the south Hongluo Lake.
 The temple itself is divided into five courtyards, the central of which serves as the entrance to the temple complex.
 This central courtyard is surrounded by the Hall of Heavenly Kings, Mahavira Hall, the Meditation Room, and a hall where Buddhist scripture is taught.
 The other courtyards correspond to the four compass directions: the eastern, western, northern, and southern courtyards, whereof the former two deserve special mention.
-The eastern courtyard consists of a guestroom, dining rooms, a room for prolonging life ("Yanshoutang"), the Monk's Hut, and an arena for practicing qigong.
+The eastern courtyard consists of a guest room, dining rooms, a room for prolonging life ("Yanshoutang"), the Monk's Hut, and an arena for practicing qigong.
 The western courtyard consists of the Tower Yard which contains the Ash Room for the remains of monks, as well as a bone pagoda.

 Hongluo Temple's verdant environs have, within the past decade, increasingly become a sightseeing resort for Chinese and foreign tourists alike, and also a popular venue for Beijingers looking for a casual outing.
-The temple's many fruit trees, as well as its trout stream, also attract a number of Beijingers, especially during weekends.
+The temple's many fruit trees, as well as its trout stream, also attract many Beijingers, especially during weekends.
 Cherry-picking in early summer and trout fishing in late autumn always attract large numbers of visitors to the temple's "park".
 In response to this traffic, a scenic zone has been defined for the area, and a full range of tourist accommodations have been set up which can host banquets for groups of up to 650 individuals, while the scenic zone's hotels and hostels can accommodate 300 visitors nightly.

 Scenic Areas